-uMotif Publish Validation Study of Parkinson’s Tapping Test with University College London and Queen Mary University of London
+uMotif Publish Validation Study of Parkinson’s Tapping Test with UCL and Queen Mary University

 At uMotif we strive to improve data captured during clinical trials by offering a better experience for patients.
 Engaged patients lead to cleaner and higher quality data providing better insights for researchers.